-Precedence might seem strange to us in the twenty-first century, especially for those of us in places without hereditary titles.
+Precedence might seem strange to us in the twenty-first century, especially for those of us living in places without hereditary titles.
 But the British peerage isn’t the only place where order and rank are observed.
-The US State Department has an Office of the Chief of Protocol that determines ceremonial standing at events; this is how we know the former presidents and their widows/widowers are sat by the seniority of when they assumed office.
-The Catholic Church has rank ordered within its hierarchy, too; according to order, then jurisdiction, then titular honors.
-You can look at someone in a service dress uniform and know by the insignias and where they are what her rank is and if she’s enlisted or an officer.
+The US State Department has an Office of the Chief of Protocol that determines ceremonial standing at events.
+This is how we determine that the former presidents and their widows/widowers are sat by the seniority of when they assumed office.
+The Catholic Church has rank ordered within its hierarchy, too.
+Their precedence is according to order, then jurisdiction, then titular honors.
+You can look at someone in a service dress uniform and know by the insignias and where they are what her rank is, and if she’s enlisted or an officer.

 It’s not so outdated as you might think, but I bet that hearing 'precedence' still calls to mind Mr. Collins going on about how Lady Catherine "likes to have the distinction of rank preserved."

 There are plenty of sources that describe how to address a marquis and answer does a son of a duke outrank a marquis?
 (No, he doesn’t.)
 Although, sometimes it’s not so easy.
 Imagine that the Speaker of the House of Commons, a baron, and the son of a duke are in the same room and have to leave in order of dignity.
 Are they trapped until they figure it out?

 (In case you're dying to know, the Speaker is ranked before all commoners, and legally the son of a duke is only a commoner, but actually the baron is before the Speaker, and the ducal son is before the baron.)